Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/ini_access.md

 - `sectionname` - name of the searched section
 - `optionname` - name of the searched option
-- `return` - `1` if option in a section exist `0` otherwise
+- `return` - `TRUE` if option in a section exist `FALSE` otherwise

 ## Write functions
 !!!
-Note
+Warning
-    Mod configuration is never saved to disk, therefore there are no separate functions for writing in it
+    Mod configuration is never saved to disk, therefore there are no separate functions for writing to it

 ### MEM_SetGothOpt
 The option `option` in the section `section` is set to the `value`.
-If the section and/or option does not exist, both in case of doubt.
+If the section and/or option does not exist, it will be created.
 ```dae
 func void MEM_SetGothOpt(var string section, var string option, var string value) {};
 ```

-- `section` - the section where is located `option`
+- `section` - the section where the option is located
 - `option` - option to write/overwrite
-- `value` - string to write in `option`
+- `value` - value to set the option to

-!!!
-Note
-    If the section or option doesn't exist the function create it

 ### MEM_ApplyGothOpt
 Applies the changes and saves the ini to disk